 Pituitary dysfunction after traumatic brain injury can cause a wide range of problems.

-Pituitary problems are hard to detect though.
+However, problems arising from the pituitary gland are hard to detect.
 That’s why today’s article will explain the symptoms, causes, and treatments of pituitary dysfunction after brain injury.

 What Does the Pituitary Gland Do?